lead generation

 When running an A/B test,

-focus on the key metrics that matter most for your lead generation goals.
+Focus on the key metrics that matter most to your lead generation goals.

 These might include: